 That’s John Conger.
 He directs the Center for Climate and Security here in Washington.

 Conger: “The idea was to train get our arms around the entirety of the threat from climate change — where and what were the impacts.
 And so we did basically a screening level vulnerability assessment which was a set of simple questions that we sent out to all the installations for them to give us a sense of what problems they’re encountering at each base so that we could get a lay of the land.
 What we found though was that as we constructed the survey, there was not a good control over who was answering the questions at each base.
 And so the responses we got back were of variable detail and quality.
 So it wasn’t something that we could turn into a hard quantitative normalized analysis.
 But what we got was a bunch of data that wasn’t easily assimilated, but at a very top level gave us a good picture of what was going on.
 One of the things that surprised me out of the out of the data that we were getting back when I was still looking at the raw data was the degree to which wind damage showed up repeatedly in the responses we got back.
 Now wind data wind damage you know we’re basically talking about big storms that knocked down power lines and things along those lines.
-You know the flooding is what we expect it.
-You know you think climate changing you think sea level rise.
-There’s other impacts of course; but that was just one of the things that jumped out.
-But the thing to keep in mind about this particular report is that it’s very top level.
-It was it was the kind of thing that we put out there in order to get a sense of where to look deeper.
+You know the flooding is what we expected.
+You think climate changing [and] you think sea level rise.
+There’s other impacts, of course; but that was just one of the things that jumped out.
+But the thing to keep in mind about this particular report is that it’s very top-level.
+It was the kind of thing that we put out there in order to get a sense of where to look deeper.
 But don’t don’t think of it as a detailed analysis.”

-Watson: “So where do you think it does invite deeper analysis.
-Off the top of it right off the bat.”
+Watson: “So where do you think it does invite deeper analysis off the top of it, right off the bat?”

 Watson: “I couldn’t imagine folks would build in lower-lying areas now given what we understand.
 And of course one of the earliest things to understand about climate change was rising sea level.”